BrianHenryIE/bh-wp-autologin-urls/README.md

 * Sanitize out regex pattern that would entirely disable the plugin
 * Client-side settings page validation
 * Test adding an autologin code to a URL which already has one overwrites the old one (and leaves only the one).
+* The Newsletter Plugin integration – and any plugin that doesn't use wp_mail

 ## Licence

 GPLv2 or later.